Salkenmd/Calculator--T-T/README.md

 2. Seperate the math stuff (Done?)
 3. Port python prototype to C. (In progress)
 4. Suffer to 32-bit ARM ASM. (not yet)

+Extra TODO:
+1. Write a little documentation on how this all works.